Rodolfo Graziani: World War II

-At the start of World War II, Graziani, now styled 1st Marquis of Neghelli, was still Commander-in-Chief of the Regio Esercito′s General Staff.
+At the start of World War II, Graziani, now styled 1st Marquis of Neghelli, was still Commander-in-Chief of the Regio Esercito's General Staff.
+Graziani oversaw the Italian forces during the Italian invasion of France in June 1940.
 After the death of Marshal Italo Balbo in a friendly fire incident on 28 June 1940, Graziani took his place as Governor General and Commander-in-Chief of Italian North Africa.

 The Italian dictator Benito Mussolini had given Graziani a deadline of 8 August 1940 to invade Egypt with the 10th Army.
-Graziani doubted the ability of his largely un-mechanized force to defeat the British and put off the invasion for as long as he could.
+Graziani doubted the ability of his largely-unmechanized force to defeat the British and put off the invasion for as long as he could.